 General Education Requirements

 Designed to expose students to a broad range of subjects and methods of investigation.
-The general education courses fall into one of the 4 categories: study in a language other than English, Quantitative and Analytical Reasoning (QA), Modes of Inquiry (MOI), and the Writing Program.
+The general education courses fall into one of the 4 categories: study in a language other than English, Practicum, Liberal Arts Distribution, and the Writing Program.
 Courses taught this fall that satisfy particular parts of the General Education program are listed in the schedule of classes.
 Use the Course Type Quick Assess under Department Quick Access.

-All students are expected to study a language other than English through the intermediate level.
-The number of courses needed to complete this requirement depends on where the student begins the sequence, and could be up to 4 courses.
+All students are expected to study a language other than English through the 132 level.
+The number of courses needed to complete this requirement depends on where the student begins the sequence, and could be up to 2 courses.
 Students with background in a language need to take a placement exam.